 - Emergencies in Luxembourg

-You need a referral from a doctor to be admitted to a hospital.
+You need a referral from a doctor to visit a hospital.
 However, you do not need a doctor’s referral to visit a specialist in a hospital and can make an appointment directly.
 All patients have the right to choose a specialist, as long as the treatment is available on the CNS.
 For some specialist treatments, there may be a waiting list and you may have to wait a few weeks for an appointment.

 Hospital care through the CNS is available free to all residents, paid for by social security health insurance contributions.
 Insurance payments cover dependent family members.
 Children, students up to the age of 27 and those on low incomes do not have to make CNS contributions. residents should take their social security card with them to appointments at the hospital in Luxembourg.